mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/fraud-prevention.md

 }
 ```

-With its comparable simplicity, the drawback here is that, for the example above, `+1` phone country code corresponds not only to the US and Canada but a few other countries/regions which might be outside of your case relevant destinations, for example, the Bahamas or Antigua and Barbuda.
-To do a more precise check, it's recommended to use basic Number Insights API to check the destination country:
+The flaw with this approach is that the `+1` phone country code allows calls not only to the US and Canada but also, for example, the Bahamas or Antigua and Barbuda, which might not be your intention.
+You can target countries more precisely by using the Number Insight API:

 ```js
 vonage.numberInsight.get({level: 'basic', number: phoneNumber}, (error, result) => {